GiveWithImpact/give-registration-app/README.md

 +Run `ionic serve` for preview on browser.
 +Run `ionic platform add android` then plug your android device and run `ionic build android` and `ionic run android` for previev on mobile device.
++Run `grunt` to compile scss to css and minify them.